 - Concentration and multi-brand strategies.
 The industry has a high level of ownership and market concentration, with each conglomerate operating a number of different brands in order to expand the targeted passenger groups.
 Carnival and Royal Caribbean, the two leading cruise conglomerations, account for 73% of the market.

 These six trends underline a unique foundation of the cruise industry.
 The supply push strategy of cruise operators aims to create demand simply by providing new capacity (ships) and finding customers, called guests, to fill them through itinerary planning, marketing, and discounting strategies.
 The possibility of cruise ship operators successfully following a supply push strategy makes the cruise industry quite different from other shipping markets, such as container shipping.
-This contradicts the tourism sector in general, which is highly demand-derived and sensitive to the general economic context.
+This is counter to the tourism sector in general, which is highly demand-derived and sensitive to the general economic context.
 Hence, in most shipping markets, the shipping activity is a clear derived trade activity, and demand is rather inelastic price-wise.

 Demand in the cruise business is created through pricing, branding, and marketing.
 Cruise operators are challenged to develop competitive cruise packages that involve a high-quality stay onboard, an array of shore-based activities offering access to a variety of cultures and sites, and easy transfers from the vessel.
 Most cruise lines have a logistics office responsible for supplying ships, particularly food, which is a core amenity.
-Variation in preferences is observed depending on the itinerary, the composition of passengers, including factors such as origin and age.
+Variation in preferences is observed depending on the itinerary, and the composition of passengers, including factors such as origin and age.

 3. Upgraded Vessels and Onboard Amenities

 The construction of cruise ships tends to occur in cycles where several ships are ordered and enter the market within a short time frame.
 Since the cruise industry is a relatively small segment of the tourism sector, it has so far been very successful at finding customers to fill a greater number of ever-larger ships.
 The cruise product has become diversified to attract new customers and respond to the preferences of a wide array of customer groups.
-In view of fulfilling the expectations of its guests, the cruise industry has innovated through the development of new destinations, unique ship designs, new and diverse onboard amenities, facilities, and services, plus wide-ranging shoreside activities.
+With a view to fulfilling the expectations of its guests, the cruise industry has innovated through the development of new destinations, unique ship designs, new and diverse onboard amenities, facilities, and services, plus wide-ranging shoreside activities.
 Most cruise ship operators work around specific cruise themes, and voyage lengths can vary to meet the changing vacation patterns of customers, thus contributing to cruise market concentration.

 The new, more innovative cruise ships make the companies even more profitable as passengers are usually willing to pay more for cruising on-board the newest vessel, which tends to offer more spending opportunities onboard while being more efficient to operate.
 Innovative cruise ships enable major improvement of services.
 For instance, they allow easy-to-use systems that expand guest choices and simplify schedules, as well as advanced technology that speeds up processes (i.e. boarding, luggage tracking, etc.) and improves experiences.
-The average ship of the late 20th century period had eight guest decks, while modern vessels of 13, 14, or even 18, guest decks providing opportunities to explore, cabins with more room, and private verandas.
+The average ship of the late 20th century period had eight guest decks, while modern vessels of 13, 14, or even 18, guest decks provide opportunities to explore, cabins with more room, and private verandas.
 Subsequently, the “one-class cruising” system inaugurated in the late 1980s, where all passengers received the same quality berthing and facilities, is today endorsed by almost all.
-Ships also changed their sailing technology by adding stabilizers, which are underwater wings attached to the hull, reducing the motion of the ocean.
+Ships also changed their sailing technology by adding stabilizers, which are underwater wings attached to the hull, reducing the effects of the motion of the ocean.

-The market drivers of the cruise industry are similar to those that have fostered the growth of tourism after World War II, particularly the rising affluence of the global population and the growing popularity of exotic and resort destinations.
+The market drivers of the cruise industry are similar to those that fostered the growth of tourism after World War II, particularly the rising affluence of the global population and the growing popularity of exotic and resort destinations.
 The general aging of the population is also a factor in favor of cruise shipping, as the primary market remains older adults, albeit cruise guests are getting significantly younger.
 While in 1995 the average age of a cruiser was about 65 years, this figure dropped to 45 years by 2006.

 What is novel with cruising is that the ship represents in itself a destination, essentially acting as a floating hotel (or a theme park) with all the related facilities (bars, restaurants, theaters, casinos, swimming pools).
-This permitted cruise lines to develop a captive market within their ships as well as for shore-based activities, particularly for excursions or facilities entirely owned by subsidiaries of the cruise line.
+This has permitted cruise lines to develop a captive market within their ships as well as for shore-based activities, particularly for excursions or facilities entirely owned by subsidiaries of the cruise line.

 4. Scale and Market

 All leading cruise conglomerates such as Carnival, Royal Caribbean Cruises Lines (RCCL), MSC Cruises, and Norwegian Cruise Line (NCL), have invested in the ordering and operation of bigger capacity cruise ships.
-The pursuit of economies of scale in cruise has been very successful, earning record profits for the cruise lines.
+The pursuit of economies of scale in cruising has been very successful, earning record profits for the cruise lines.
 The capacity of each of the 50 largest vessels in operation exceeds 3,000 passengers, with the largest (the Royal Caribbean Oasis Class vessels) having a capacity of just over 6,600 passengers and 228,000 Gross Tons (GT).
 By the mid-2000s, the average ship size exceeded 82,000 GT with a capacity of 2,000 passengers.
 The average dimensions of a cruise ship are 200 meters in length and 26 meters in width.
 The standard deviation of ship dimensions is large, and average numbers need to be treated with caution.
 Nevertheless, these dimensions have little to do with the situation observed in the early 2000s, when cruise ships with a capacity above 2,000 passengers were rare.
-As the capital, operating, and voyage costs associated with the construction and operation of the largest cruise vessels suggest, the potential of further upscaling of cruise vessel size is not evident.
+As the capital, operating, and voyage costs associated with the construction and operation of the largest cruise vessels suggest, the potential to further upscale cruise vessel size is not evident.

 Each cruise line classifies its vessels in classes of cruise ships of similar size and experiences offered to its guests, such as the cruise ship classification used by Royal Caribbean International.
-All cruise ships in a particular class share a handful of amenities and stylings, a reasonably similar experience.
+All cruise ships in a particular class share a handful of amenities and stylings, and a reasonably similar experience.
 Still, newer ships within a class will likely have newer amenities and technologies.

 The construction of higher capacity cruise ships is the outcome of three drivers: